Trucking Accidents: Driveru2019s Fatigue and Federal Regulations

 - If a truck driver takes two and a half days off from work at any given time, he or she can then start their workweek at zero hours

 It is important to keep in mind that if trucking companies violate these rules they can be liable for accidents caused by their driver’s fatigue.
 In some situations, trucking companies will be liable even when the company itself followed the federal rules but their driver did not.

 If you’ve been involved in a trucking accident knowing which rules apply and when to apply them can be the difference between recovering what you deserve and the trucking company walking away without penalty.
-Here, at Shiver Hamilton LLC we are experienced in navigating the myriad federal regulations that may be related to your case.
+Here, at Shiver Hamilton Campbell we are experienced in navigating the myriad federal regulations that may be related to your case.